MissouriMRR/docs/technology/python/type-annotations/python-type-annotations-full-guide.md

 purple: Color = Color(red=255, green=0, blue=255)
 ```
-*Note: while there is an alternative way of creating namedtuples using the `collections` module, it is **not recommended** as it requires you to enter the type name as an argument string and does not support type annotation.*
+*Note: while there is an alternative (legacy) method of creating namedtuples using `collections.namedtuple`, it is not recommended to use this method and is recommended to **use the `typing.NamedTuple` instead** as the former requires you to enter the type name as an argument string and does not support type annotation.*

 <br>